 In some congregations, the pastor is also a regent and transmits the tradition as much as possible.

-A paid choir of six people operates at the Grebenscikov Old Believers' House of Prayer – the only professional choir in the Baltics.
+A paid choir of six people operates at the Grebenshchikov Old Believers’ House of Prayer – the only professional choir in the Baltics.

 The tradition of sign singing ensures the identity and existence of the community.
-Sign singing remains a part of the community's core values, but the lack of knowledgeable individuals raises concerns about the future transmission of this complex heritage.
-It is encouraging to see some energetic enthusiasts of sign singing who are forming a circle of skill successors around themselves.
+Sign singing remains a part of the community’s core values, but the lack of knowledgeable individuals raises concerns about the future transmission of this complex heritage.
+It is encouraging to see some energetic enthusiasts of sign singing who are gathering a circle of potential successors to these skills around them.

-In the future, for certain projects related to this tradition, the possibility of seeking state support from the SCCF, the Integration Fund, or other specialized funds is being considered.
+In the future, for certain projects related to this tradition, the possibility of seeking state support from the SCCF, the Integration Fund, or other specialised funds is being considered.

 Continuity/Development